Borrowing from GMU Libraries:

 Faculty members are encouraged to recommend material for the collection.
 Please email or send your recommendations to your library liaison.

-If you have been in the news or know of other law school-related news stories that would be a good fit for the law school's website, please contact Cattleya Concepcion, (email@example.com).
+If you have been in the news or know of other law school-related news stories that would be a good fit for the law school's website or social media accounts, please contact Cattleya Concepcion (firstname.lastname@example.org).

 The library staff will provide photocopies of cases, articles, and other library materials upon request.
 Please contact your library liaison for assistance.

 The law library’s reference staff is available to assist faculty with locating print materials or providing assistance in the use of all electronic resources.
+Reference librarians may also assist with research needs, such as compiling subject bibliographies.
+For more in-depth research projects, reference librarians can train faculty members’ research assistants on the use of library resources and can help RAs develop research strategies.
 Please call 703-993-8076 for general reference assistance or contact your library liaison.

 To place materials on Reserve, please contact your library liaison for assistance.
 For complete information on reserve guidelines and copyright requirements, see http://www.law.gmu.edu/libtech/reserve.